baikauskaite/disassembler-8086/README.md

+This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.

 # x86 disassembler

-*This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.*

 A program written in x86 assembly which disassembles the main 8086/8088 assembly instructions.
+It disassembles the machine code in `.com` executables and produces a `.txt` file that lists all the disassembled instructions.

-The disassembled instructions include:
+The instructions that this program disassembles include:

 	* All MOV instructions
 	* All PUSH instructions